Blog

 Negative affectivity (sometimes referred to as negative emotionality or neuroticism) is the tendency to experience negative emotional states, including anger, anxiety, self‐consciousness, irritability, emotional instability and depression.
 Negative affectivity is more prevalent in females and typically presents in adolescents.

-High negative affectivity is also linked to disordered eating behaviors in adolescents.22 Adolescents with eating disorders present with elevated traits of negative affectivity, including interoceptive awareness, fear of maturity, insecurity, borderline tendency and emotional dysregulation.23,24,25
+High negative affectivity is also linked to disordered eating behaviors in adolescents.
+Adolescents with eating disorders present with elevated traits of negative affectivity, including interoceptive awareness, fear of maturity, insecurity, borderline tendency and emotional dysregulation.

 Obsessive-Compulsivity

 Childhood obsessive-compulsive personality traits are a predictor for eating disorders.
 These traits can include preoccupation with perfection, orderliness and control.
-Additionally, individuals with eating disorders who reported perfectionism and rigidity in childhood were significantly more likely to develop obsessive-compulsive personality disorder and OCD.26
+Additionally, individuals with eating disorders who reported perfectionism and rigidity in childhood were significantly more likely to develop obsessive-compulsive personality disorder (OCPD) and obsessive-compulsive disorder (OCD).

-Between 15-33% of individuals with an eating disorder also have obsessive-compulsive disorder (OCD).27 OCD is the presence of obsessions, compulsions or both.
+Between 15-33% of individuals with an eating disorder have OCD.27 OCD is the presence of obsessions, compulsions or both.
 Obsessions or compulsions are either time consuming or cause clinically significant distress or impairment.
 Repetitive behaviors to perform certain acts, obsessive and persistent thoughts and compulsive behavior to reduce stress are present in both OCD and eating disorders.

 Detachment & Extraversion

-Combined with higher scores of neuroticism, this may explain why individuals with eating disorders struggle with emotional and interpersonal relationships.28,29 Undergraduate women who scored high on neuroticism and low on extraversion were also at the greatest risk for symptoms of eating problems.21
+Combined with higher scores of neuroticism, this may explain why individuals with eating disorders struggle with emotional and interpersonal relationships.
+Undergraduate women who scored high on neuroticism and low on extraversion were also at the greatest risk for disordered eating behaviors.

 Eating Disorders & Personality Disorders